MarkPflug/Benchmarks/readme.md

 Aurélien Boudoux's FluentCSV parser, for people who enjoy fluent APIs.

 ### [mhgolam.fastCSV](https://github.com/mgholam/fastCSV)
-Mehdi Gholam's fastCSV parser is decently fast.
+Mehdi Gholam's fastCSV parser is quite fast.
+It is the fastest parser in some scenarios.
+It has a flaw in its design that it owns the loop and wants to produce a List<T> of objects.
+This can make it difficult to use it in forward-only streaming scenarios where the dataset might be too large to fit in memory.
+It also exposes some custom-parsing methods that are downright dangerous, as they will produce nonsense values in the presense of bad data.

 ### [NReco.Csv](https://github.com/nreco/csv)
 Vitaliy Fedorchenko's NReco.Csv is an extremely fast CSV parser.
 It uses a very similar technique to Sylvan to attain the performance it does.

 ### [Sylvan](https://github.com/MarkPflug/Sylvan/blob/master/docs/Sylvan.Data.Csv.md)
-My own Sylvan.Data.Csv library, is currently the fastest available CSV parser for dotNET that I'm aware of.
+My own Sylvan.Data.Csv library.
+It is the fastest, and least allocating parser in most common scenarios.
-It does not offer data binding capabilities, but can be used by general purpose data binders such as the [Dapper](https://github.com/StackExchange/Dapper) library.
+It does not offer any automatic data binding capabilities out of the box, but can be used by general purpose data binders such as the [Dapper](https://github.com/StackExchange/Dapper) library.

 Sylvan CSV supports defining a schema for the CSV data so that the `CsvDataReader` (`DbDataReader`)